 — Toby Christie (@Toby_Christie) January 31, 2026

-Vickers has been involved in some suspicious emails that he sent with sexually explicit material throughout the years.
-For instance, he sent an email with the subject line “Male Fairy Tale” in 2012.
-It contains a story that is akin to a children’s fairy tale.
-But it quickly turns sexual in nature.
-Epstein forwarded this email to an Emirati businessman named Sultan Bin Sulayem.
-The files also showcase how Vickers’ ability to gain NASCAR sponsorship was affected after Kellen’s involvement in the ring came to light.
+Vickers has been involved in sending some suspicious emails with sexually explicit material in the past as well.
+For instance, he sent an email with the subject line ‘Male Fairy Tale’ in 2012.
+It contained a story that is akin to a children’s fairy tale. albeit sexual in nature.
+Epstein forwarded this email to an Emirati businessman named Sultan bin Sulayem.

 In 2013, Epstein talked to a redacted recipient about how Michael Waltrip Racing had called another redacted party to ask about Vickers’ involvement with the sex trafficking ring.
-The team sponsor, “Aaron’s”, did not want to shake hands with him if there was a chance for its own image to get dirty.
+The team sponsor, ‘Aaron’s’, did not want to shake hands with him if there was a chance for its own image to get dirty.

-Kellen, for her part, continues to hold the argument that she herself was one of Epstein’s victims It remains to be seen what other twists and turns this saga holds.
+It remains to be seen what other twists and turns this saga holds.
 The level of Vickers’ involvement, though, surely comes as a big surprise.